-As part of our guild meet-up last Saturday, we dropped in and checked out Charliebebs Gohetia’s ‘The Thank You Girls.’
+As part of our guild meet-up last Saturday, we checked out Charliebebs Gohetia’s ‘The Thank You Girls.’

 Tired of losing in all the beauty competitions in Davao City, six dysfunctional gay beauty pageant veterans decide to travel north to Cagayan de Oro City, in the island of Mindanao, with a mission to conquer the grandest competition of beauty, personality and brains in the province.
 They believe that being city dwellers, gays in the province will never stand a chance against them.